KZON

 KZON (103.9 FM) is a commercial radio station licensed to Gilbert, Arizona, and broadcasting to the Phoenix metropolitan area.
-KZON airs a Rhythmic Hot AC radio format branded as "Hot 97.5/103.9" (simulcasting with KMVA 97.5 FM Dewey-Humboldt, Arizona).
-Its studios are located on 7th Street in Midtown Phoenix, while its transmitter is located in San Tan Valley, Arizona.
-It is owned by Riviera Broadcasting.
+It simulcasts an Rhythmic Hot AC radio format with co-owned KMVA 97.5 FM Dewey-Humboldt, Arizona, as "Hot 97.5/103.9."
+The stations are owned by the Riviera Broadcast Group with studios on 7th Street in Midtown Phoenix.